-- 3. Candidates must have completed the following pre-professional education courses with a grade of "C" or higher:
+3. Candidates must have completed the following pre-professional education courses with a grade of "C" or higher: Foundations of Education, Human Growth and Development, Introduction to Instructional Technology, Early Field Experience (secondary), and Children's Literature (elementary).

-- a.
-Foundations of Education

-- b.
-Human Growth and Development

-- c.
-Introduction to Instructional Technology

-- d.
-Early Field Experience (secondary)

-- e.
-Children's Literature (elementary)

 Courses transferred to FHSU with grades of CR for Credit will be accepted as meeting the "C" requirement.